WormBase/website-public/README.md

 - Change the WS release number in wormbase.conf, in particular, `wormbase_release`, `rest_server`, and `search_server` properties
 - Update the volume snapshot for the WS release [here](.ebextensions/01-setup-volumes.config)
+- Deploy ACeDB using the EC2 Launch Template: `acedb-ec2-launch-template` and set the environment variable `ACEDB_HOST_STAND_ALONE` in the Makefile
 - Create the release branch, such as `release/273`
 - At the release branch: